citp/privacy-policy-historical/b/bu/bus/business.qld.gov.au.md

 ## Website analytics

 We use Google Analytics on our website to gather anonymous information about visitors to our website.
 When you visit our web pages, your browser automatically sends anonymous information to Google.
-Examples of the information include the web address of the page you're visiting, your IP address and demographic information.
+Some examples of the type of information includes, the web address of the page you're visiting, your IP address and demographic information.
 Google may also use cookies.

 We use this data to analyse the pages that are visited to improve your experience and make sure our website is useful.